 SU-CASA is a community arts engagement program that places artists in residence at senior centers across Brooklyn.
 SU-CASA artists engage seniors in a participatory art project or series of cultural programs over the course of the residency.
 Each residency also includes a public program component – exhibits, readings, performances, open houses or other cultural events open to the surrounding community.

-This initiative seeks to connect artists with seniors to positively impact the well-being of older adults through direct engagement in arts-based activities.
+This initiative seeks to positively impact the well-being of older adults through direct engagement in arts-based activities.
 Each senior center is unique and offers access to different types of spaces and resources.
-Prior to the beginning of their residency, SU-CASA artists will collaborate with the administrators of their assigned senior center to further refine project goals and coordinate a schedule for residency activities and use of facilities.
+Prior to the beginning of their residency, SU-CASA artists will collaborate with the administrators of their assigned senior center to further refine project goals and coordinate a schedule for recruitment, residency activities and use of facilities.

-SU-CASA supports artists who are sensitive to the needs of older adults and who are interested in engaging their communities.
-Brooklyn Arts Council will only accept applications from individual artists seeking residencies at participating senior centers in Brooklyn.
+SU-CASA supports artists who are interested in engaging their communities and have experience or interest in age-friendly initiatives for older adults.
+Brooklyn Arts Council will only accept applications from artists seeking residencies at participating senior centers in Brooklyn.

 Individual artists-in-residence receive a stipend of $4,500, an additional $1,000 materials/supplies budget, and access to materials and supplies from Materials for the Arts.
-Individual artists can apply directly to participate in the program without a fiscal sponsor.
 Artists may apply for up to two SU-CASA residencies.

 QUESTIONS?
 Please contact Wéma Harris, Arts in Education Manager at 718.625.0080 x231 or firstname.lastname@example.org.

-The 2018 SU-CASA program is funded by the New York City Council.
-It is a collaboration among the City Council, the Department of Cultural Affairs (DCA), the Department for the Aging (DFTA) and Brooklyn Arts Council.
+The SU-CASA program is funded by the New York City Council.
+It is a collaboration among the City Council, the Department of Cultural Affairs (DCLA), the Department for the Aging (DFTA) and Brooklyn Arts Council.